oneconvergence/dkube-examples/readme.md

   - Choose the `Builds` tab on the top
   - Your build will be either in progress or complete.
 It will have a `create at` time of a minute or less.
   - Select the build name to see the progress and status
-  - Wait for the buld to complete
+  - Wait for the build to complete

 ### View the Run and Models Created